Venkat-Rajgopal/venkat-rajgopal.github.io/README.md

-This repo is for my [blog page](https://venkat-rajgopal.github.io).
+This repo is for my [blog page](https://venkat-rajgopal.github.io) built with Jekyll